-Both bikes have a heavy flywheel which is responsible for smooth pedaling motion.
+Both bikes have a heavy flywheel which is responsible for smooth pedalling motion.
 Although there is some debate on the benefits of heavy flywheels, it is generally believed that the heavier the flywheel is the smoother the bike.

-The Sunny bike has a 44 pound flywheel while the Schwinn bike has a 40 pound flywheel therefore giving it a slightly smoother feel compared to the Schwinn.
+The Sunny bike has a 44-pound flywheel while the Schwinn bike has a 40-pound flywheel, therefore, giving it a slightly smoother feel compared to the Schwinn.

-In the Sunny bike there is an adjustment knob on the frame just like in the Schwinn bike but there is no console to display resistance.
+In the Sunny bike, there is an adjustment knob on the frame just like in the Schwinn bike but there is no console to display resistance.
 You can only estimate your resistance levels from the feel of the bike.

 Micro-adjustment is impossible because you turn the knob only 8 or so times to get from least to maximum resistance.

 In regard to comfort, the Sunny SF-B1805 has a wider, more padded seat compared to the Schwinn bike’s seat.
 This makes the Sunny a lot more comfortable to use and rarely causes discomfort during or after rides.